 Advertisement

-Knowing how to react (or not react, as the case may be) when you drive across a patch of black ice is practical; but if you've ever wondered what this stuff is, how it forms, and what makes it so dangerous, we're here to help.
+Knowing how to react (or not react, as the case may be) when you drive across a spot of patchy ice is practical; but if you've ever wondered what this stuff is, how it forms, and what makes it so dangerous, we're here to help.